UL-FRI-LGM/NN-based-volume-compression/README.md

-# ACG Seminar Assignment -- Neural Volume Compression
+# Neural-network-based Volume Compression

-Student: Anže Kristan
-class: Advanced Computer Graphics
-semester: Spring 2023/24
-school: Faculty of Computer and Information Science, University of Ljubljana

-This schoolwork project is about lossy compression of volumetric (voxel) data with neural networks.
+This repository contains the code for lossy compression of volumetric (voxel) data with neural networks.
 All computing was done via Google Colab on the free tier CPU runtime, using python and various libraries, mostly PyTorch and Numpy.
 The folders contain mostly the same jupyter notebook files, but changed to fit each model the folder is named after.

-The models were obtained from https://drive.google.com/drive/folders/1vxAHxXPUj9Z-xBkygZKXBKXbI4oDwGn3 and can be viewed with VPT, found on https://github.com/terier/vpt, which also has a link to a hosted working demo.
+The models were obtained from [https://drive.google.com/drive/folders/1vxAHxXPUj9Z-xBkygZKXBKXbI4oDwGn3](https://klacansky.com/open-scivis-datasets/) and can be viewed with VPT, found on [https://github.com/terier/vpt](https://github.com/terier/vpt), which also has a link to a hosted working demo.

 The volumes used:
 - tooth: tooth_103x94x161_1x1x1_uint8 (uncompressed: 1.48MB, as a zip: 879kB)